 All too often our routines are about doing stuff and getting things done.

 Do you have a routine for relaxation and taking time out?

 If you don’t, now is the perfect time to figure out how to factor some relaxation into your week.

-Take a moment to examine your routines and decide which ones are working for you and which ones need an overhaul.
+Take a moment to examine if any of your routines are holding you back.
+Decide which routines and habits are working for you and which ones need an overhaul.

 If you enjoyed this post, please share it with your friend on social media.